komangsidhiartha/kotlin-multiplatform-ui-app/README.md

 ### Build and Run iOS Application

-To build and run the development version of the iOS app, use the run configuration from the run widget in your IDE’s toolbar or open the [/iosApp](./iosApp) directory in Xcode and run it from there.
+To build and run the development version of the iOS app, use the run configuration from the run widget in your IDE’s toolbar or open the [/iosApp](./iosApp) directory in Xcode and.

 ---